lightningnetwork/lnd/docs/macaroons.md

   change its state).

-* If you delete the data directory which contains the `macaroons.db` file, this invalidates the `admin.macaroon` and `readonly.macaroon` files.
+* If you delete the data directory which contains the `macaroons.db` file, this invalidates the `admin.macaroon`, `readonly.macaroon` and `invoice.macaroon` files.
 Invalid macaroon files give you errors like `cannot get macaroon: root key with id 0 doesn't exist` or `verification failed: signature mismatch after caveat verification`.

 You can also run `lnd` with the `--no-macaroons` option, which skips the creation of the macaroon files and all macaroon checks within the RPC server.